-3100% hedged to NZ\$ on a net of tax basis for a 28% taxpayer.
+1hedged to NZ\$ such that total global shares are 50% hedged on a net of tax basis for a 28% tax payer.

 Actual hedge levels may also vary from benchmark due to a range of factors including market movements and cash flows.